portishead127/AlgorithmVisualiser/README.md

 - [ ] Styles (see array values)

 ## Major issue
 From what I can tell there is no good way to produce audio based on the selected array index's value as quickly as needed.
-Any help would be appreciated.